HMS Acheron (1911): Sinking of U-12

 On 10 March 1915, in company with her sisters Attack and Ariel, Acheron was searching for a German submarine reported by the trawler Man Island near Aberdeen.
 At 10:10 am Attack sighted U-12 and opened fire.
 Ariel sighted the submarine at 10:12 am at about 2 nmi and all three destroyers turned towards it.
 U-12 dived and raised her periscope, which Ariel sighted at a distance of 200 yd.
 She turned to ram, sighting the conning tower under the water in the final moments before she struck the submarine at a fine angle.
 Within two minutes the submarine had returned to the surface so that the crew could escape, but they found the conning tower hatch jammed, and most of the survivors managed their escape via the other hatches.
 Acheron and the other destroyers opened fire as the submarine lay on the surface, killing and injuring some of the escaping sailors.
 At 10:30 am U-12 sank approximately in position 56°15′N 1°56′W, and the destroyers picked up 10 survivors; 19 lives had been lost.
 The damage to Ariel's bows was so serious that she had to be towed into port.

 The Battle of Jutland

-Acheron served at Battle of Jutland on 31 May 1916 as part of her flotilla.
+Acheron served at Battle of Jutland on 31 May 1916 as part of her flotilla under the command of Charles Ramsey.